Boutoo/TMS-EEG-Preprocessing-Python-Tutorial/readme.md

 Let's handle the events and remove the TMS pulse artifacts:

-<span style="color:#1496BB">Question: Considering the broad range of potential artifacts in EEG data (such as those from eye movements, muscle activity, and external electrical noise), how might you approach identifying which artifact is causing an issue in your dataset?
-What strategies might you use to separate artifact from true neural signal?</span>
+>Question: Considering the broad range of potential artifacts in EEG data (such as those from eye movements, muscle activity, and external electrical noise), how might you approach identifying which artifact is causing an issue in your dataset?
+What strategies might you use to separate artifact from true neural signal?

 ```python